 150ml ghee

-, peeled and thinly sliced (200g net weight)
+1 large onion, peeled and thinly sliced (200g net weight)

 3 garlic cloves, peeled and thinly sliced